ExplainableML/eml_website/content/team/jessica-bader.md

 ---

 # Profile
-Jessie Bader is a Machine Learning M.Sc. student at the University of Tübingen.
-In 2020 she received her B.Sc. in Computer Engineering from Iowa State University (Ames, IA, USA).
-During her Bachelors, she participated in a Research Experience for Undergraduates program at Worcester Polytechnic Institute (Wocester, MA, USA) under the supervision of Dr. Elke Rundensteiner.
-Before working with the EML Tübingen group, she worked as a student assistant for the Methods of Machine Learning group led by Prof. Dr. Philipp Hennig.
+Jessie Bader is a PhD researcher in the Explainable Machine Learning group supervised by Zeynep Akata at the Technical University of Munich, starting in 2024.
+She completed her Master’s degree in Machine Learning at the University of Tübingen in 2023 and her Bachelor’s degree in Computer Engineering at Iowa State University in 2020.

-Her research interests include Compositional Zero-Shot Learning, Sketch-Based Image Retrieval, and Deep Metric Learning.
+Her primary research interests are in effective generalization after distribution shifts.
+Some topics she has worked on include Visual Question Answering, Compositional Zero-Shot Learning, Deep Metric Learning, and Sketch-Based Image Retrieval.